PrzygodyReksiaDiscord/webhooks/data/council_rules/002_ogolny/embeds/02_2/title.md

-2. Wybory do Rady Serwera.
+2. Wybory do Rady Serwera